Absheron Lighthouse: History

-On 14 September 1857, the large steamship "Guba", engaged in astronomical and hydrographic research, was wrecked near the Shuvelan cape.
+On 14 September 1857, the large steamship "Guba", engaged in astronomical and hydrographic research, was wrecked near the Shuvalan Cape.
 Consequently, 22 crew members lost their lives, 57 people were rescued.
-After this tragedy, in order to ensure the ships’ safety, the construction of lighthouses on Absheron began.
+After this tragedy, in order to ensure the ships' safety, the construction of lighthouses on Absheron began.

-In 1859, on the top of the Pirallahi island, the Absheron lighthouse was raised - the largest of the peninsula's lighthouses.
+In 1859, on the top of the Pirallahi Island, the Absheron Lighthouse was raised - the largest of the peninsula's lighthouses.
 It stands on a high rocky ledge, the height of the stone tower is 25 meters.
 The lighthouse has an original design with an arched entrance in the form of a carved portal and windows in the shape of anchors.
 102 steps of a spiral staircase lead to the upper part of the stone tower.
 On 23 October 1860, the lighthouse became operational.
-It has a visibility range of 38 km, it makes it possible at night to navigate the Absheron Strait on the ship's fairway between the mainland and the island of Pir-Allahi.
-In 1874, the Baku Society for "rescuing the people perishing in the sea" built, on the Cape Shoulan, a rescue station at the entrance to the Absheron Strait from the north.
+It has a visibility range of 38 km, it makes it possible at night to navigate the Absheron Strait on the ship's fairway between the mainland and the island of Pirallahi.
+In 1874, the Baku society for "rescuing the people perishing in the sea" built, on the Shuvalan Cape, a rescue station at the entrance to the Absheron Strait from the north.
 The lighthouse was initially lit by a kerosene lamp.
 Later, in 1912, its lighting was renewed with a kerosene-heating installation, and since 1956 with electricity.
 At this time, the light of the lighthouse is provided by a 500 W electric lamp and a system of special lenses.
 Near the lighthouse there are three medieval towers.